 Lego Soyuz spacecraft lands at Newton's home

 Gravity has pulled an unusual object to earth from space and it has landed at Woolsthorpe Manor.
-It’s a two-thirds scale Lego® model of the Soyuz Descent Module.
+It’s a two-thirds scale Lego® model of the Soyuz Orbital Module.
 Yes, a spacecraft constructed from those iconic bricks!